europeana/rd-watermark-detection/README.md

 ### Dataset curation

-When working with thousands of images it is common to have noisy labels, or misclassified images

-These can harm the performance of a model when training

-It is good to identify them
+When working with thousands of images it is common to have noisy labels, misclassified images, duplicates and outliers.
+These can harm the performance of a model when training so it is good to identify them.

 #### Fastdup